 At December 31, 2005, the Company has stock-based employee compensation plans.
-Effective January 1, 2005, the Company adopted the fair value recognition provisions of Financial Accounting Standards Board ("FASB") Statement of Financial Accounting Standards ("SFAS") No. 123, "Accounting for Stock-Based Compensation," as amended by SFAS No. 148, "Accounting for Stock-Based Compensation-Transition and Disclosure, an amendment of FASB Statement No. 123," using the modified prospective application method for stock compensation awards, In addition, effective January 1, 2005, the Company adopted early SFAS No. 123 (revised) ("SFAS No. 123R"), "Share-Based Payment," which revised the fair value based method of accounting for share-based payment liabilities, forfeitures and modifications of stock-based awards and clarified SFAS No. 123's guidance in several areas, including measuring fair value, classifying an award as equity or as a liability and attributing compensation cost to reporting periods.
+Effective January 1, 2005, the Company adopted the fair value recognition provisions of Financial Accounting Standards Board ("FASB") Statement of Financial Accounting Standards ("SFAS") No. 123, "Accounting for Stock-Based Compensation," as amended by SFAS No. 148, "Accounting for Stock-Based Compensation-Transition and Disclosure, an amendment of FASB Statement No. 123," using the modified prospective application method for stock compensation awards.
+In addition, effective January 1, 2005, the Company adopted early SFAS No. 123 (revised) ("SFAS No. 123R"), "Share-Based Payment," which revised the fair value based method of accounting for share-based payment liabilities, forfeitures and modifications of stock-based awards and clarified SFAS No. 123's guidance in several areas, including measuring fair value, classifying an award as equity or as a liability and attributing compensation cost to reporting periods.
 In 2003, the Company transitioned to granting restricted stock and/or LTIP Units, as opposed to granting stock options, as its primary vehicle for employee equity compensation under its stock-based employee compensation plan.
-The Company had previously accounted for its stock-based employee compensation plans under the recognition and measurement principles of the Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and related interpretations.
+The Company had previously accounted for its stock-based to Employees," and related interpretations.
 All outstanding options had an exercise price equal to the market value of the underlying common stock on the date of grant, and all outstanding options are currently exercisable.
 As a result, the following table only illustrates the effect on net income available to common shareholders and earnings per common share if the Company had applied the fair value recognition provisions to stock-based employee compensation for the years ended December 31, 2004 and 2003.

-Year l er 31,

-2005 2004 2003

-(in thousa nds, except for amounts) per share

-Net income available to common shareholders \$438,292 \$284,017 \$365,322

-Deduct: Total stock-based employee compensation expense determined under the fair value method for all awards, net of minority interest (1,557) (5,764)
+Year Ended December 31, 2005 2004 2003 (in thousands, except for per share amounts) 2 Net income available to common shareholders \$4 38,292 \$ 2 84,017 \$3 65,322 Deduct: Total stock-based employee compensation expense determined under the fair value method for all awards, net of minority interest (1,557) (5,764) Pro forma net income available to common shareholders \$4 38,292 \$ 2 82,460 \$3 59,558

-the fair value method for air awards, net of fillifority interest (1,337) (3,704)

-Pro forma net income available to common shareholders \$438,292 \$282,460 \$359,558

-Earnings per share:

-Basic-as reported \$ 3.94 \$ 2.67 \$ 3.71
+Earnings per share: Basic-as reported \$ 3.94 \$ 2.67 \$ 3.71

 Basic-pro forma \$ 3.94 \$ 2.65 \$ 3.65

 Diluted-as reported \$ 3.86 \$ 2.61 \$ 3.65

+• •

 Diluted-pro forma \$ 3.86 \$ 2.60 \$ 3.59